wazir-ahmed/var2/README.md

 The project is still in its initial stage.
 We'll try to document everything ASAP.

 # Contribution
 We appreciate all forms of contributions.
-Check out the issues which are still open in [the GitHub repository](https://github.com/wazahm/var2).
+Check out the issues which are still open and not assigned in [the GitHub repository](https://github.com/wazahm/var2).